The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, for non-UK domiciled settlors, there has been some mitigation from UK tax liabilities.
 Historically, individuals of foreign domicile who became resident in the UK have been able to avoid UK taxation by retaining their wealth within an offshore trust.
 By claiming the remittance basis of charge, a non-domicile could limit his UK tax liabilities to the income and gains he brings in to the UK.
 Meanwhile, if he chose a low tax jurisdiction for his trust, the non-remitted income and gains could accumulate virtually tax-free within the protection of the trust.

-Notwithstanding the imposition of a charge for the use of the remittance
+Notwithstanding the imposition of a charge for the use of the remittance basis, public and political opinion continued to oppose the non-domiciled advantage.
+As a result, Finance (No 2)

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.